ibeBrody/BrodyLoughlin/_current-projects/Gig-Work.md

 ---
-title: "Gig-Work"
+title: "What is automation's role in the development of gig work?"
 collection: current-projects
 type: "SIOP session"
-permalink: /current-projects/Gig-Work
+permalink: /current-projects/What-is-automation's-role-in-the-development-of-gig work?
-venue: "Poster"
+venue: "Panel Discussion"
-excerpt: This will be a poster
+excerpt: This panel discussion will attempt to depict how the present-day workforce will transition to a non-existent workforce
 date: 2022-04-03
 ---